Quantum-enhanced sensing with variable-range interactions: Strategy of estimating parameter in quantum spin models

 where $N$ is the total number of qubits and $\sigma^{k}$ $(k = x, y, z)$ are the usual Pauli matrices.
-Here $h^{x}$ is the strength of the magnetic field applied along $x$-direction, representing $H_{field}$.
-The first term of $H_{xyz}$ is the interaction Hamiltonian, $H_{int}$, in which $J_{ij}$ denotes the strength of the interaction between any two sites, $i$ and $j$ which depend on the distance between the sites $i$ and the $j$ and the corresponding power law decay, $J_{ij}\sim A^{-1}|i-j|^{-\alpha}$, with $\alpha$ being the fall-off rate and $A = \sum_{|i-j|=1}^{N-1} |i-j|^{-\alpha}$ being the normalization constant, known as Kac factor \cite{kac1963van}. $J_{ij} > 0$ represents the strength of the ferromagnetic interactions between spins and $\mathcal{Z}$ is the coordination number (range of interaction). $J^x, ~ J^y, \text{ and } J^z \in [0,1]$ denote the strength of the interaction in the $xyz$ plane.
+Here $h^{x}$ is the strength of the magnetic field applied in the $x$-direction, representing $H_{field}$.
+The first term of $H_{xyz}$ is the interaction Hamiltonian, $H_{int}$, in which $J_{ij}$ denotes the strength of the interaction between any two sites, $i$ and $j$ which depend on the distance between the sites $i$ and $j$ and the corresponding power law decay, $J_{ij}\sim A^{-1}|i-j|^{-\alpha}$, with $\alpha$ the fall-off rate and $A = \sum_{|i-j|=1}^{N-1} |i-j|^{-\alpha}$ being the normalization constant, known as Kac factor \cite{kac1963van}.
+Here $J_{ij} > 0$ represents the strength of the ferromagnetic interactions between spins and $\mathcal{Z}$ is the coordination number (range of interaction).
+In addition, $J^x, ~ J^y, \text{ and } J^z \in [0,1]$ denote the strengths of the interaction in the $xyz$ plane.
 By optimizing them over the said range, we find out that in order to obtain the minimum uncertainty in the parameter estimation scenario, the optimal Hamiltonian in this class is the Ising Hamiltonian, i.e., $J^x = J^y = 0 \text { and } J^z \ne 0$ (see Fig. \ref{fig:j_x}).
-Therefore, substituting $J^x = J^y = 0 \text { and } J^z \ne 0$ in Eq. (\ref{eq:xy_model}), the sensor Hamiltonian, representing the transverse Ising long-range model, reads as
+Therefore, substituting $J^x = J^y = 0 \text { and } J^z \ne 0$ in Eq. (\ref{eq:xy_model}), the sensor Hamiltonian, representing the transverse Ising long-range model, reads

 Furthermore, the probe field is taken to be